 This involves recognising the validity of each being’s chosen path in life within the broader scheme of things.
 We are all part of the One, and yet we are many, each pursuing a different path.
 And no path is wrong.
 Hence the Old Soul motto: “You do your thing and I’ll do mine.”

 Richard Feynman (6th-level Old King)

-Doing their own thing, old souls end up pursuing nothing but their own path whilst allowing others to pursue theirs, just perfecting their own abilities, being themselves in life to the best that they can.
-Many do so through artistic, humanitarian or philosophical endeavours, though for many their greatest form of self-fulfillment can be something as “mundane” as gardening.
+Doing their own thing, Old Souls end up pursuing nothing but their own path whilst allowing others to pursue theirs, just perfecting their own abilities, being themselves in life to the best that they can.
+Many do so through artistic, humanitarian or philosophical endeavours, though for many others their greatest form of self-fulfillment can be something as mundane as gardening.
 Work, rest and play all become the same thing.

-A potential difficulty for old souls is lapsing into apathy, no longer caring about life and the world.
-As the physical plane begins to lose its allure, the incarnate soul can show signs of being world-weary, even from birth.
+A potential difficulty for Old Souls is lapsing into apathy or complacency, no longer caring about life and the world.
+Unlike Young Souls, they are not driven to complete major projects before they die.
+As the physical plane begins to lose its allure, an older soul can show signs of being world-weary, even from birth.